MTG/essentia/doc/sphinxdoc/machine_learning.rst

         pip install essentia-tensorflow

-    It is possible to use CUDA environment variables to control the GPU usage.
+    It is possible to use CUDA environment variables to control GPU usage.
     For example, the following line of code launches a script using GPU 1:

     .. code-block::